abuiles/ember-101/hands-on.md

 When returning a list `Ember-Data` expects the root of your payload to be the type of your model on plural `friends`, and then an array of objects, this payload will help us to populate `Ember-Data` store.

+If you want to run the server yourself or create you own instance on `Heroku` I added a `Heroku Button` to the repository [borrowers-backend](https://github.com/abuiles/borrowers-backend).
+Once you have created your own instance on `Heroku`, install [Heroku Toolbet](https://toolbelt.heroku.com/) and check your app's log with `heroku logs -t --app your-app-name`.

 ## A word on Adapters

 By default Ember-Data uses the `DS.RESTAdapter`[^restAdapter] which expects everything to be in `camelCase` following `JavaScript`'s coding conventions but in our example we will be working with an API written in `Ruby on Rails` which users a different conventions for keys and naming, everything is in `snake_case`.